Worried about your memory?

 If your memory problems are getting worse, begin to affect your daily life, or are worrying you, it's a good idea to visit your GP for a check up.
 You may not be developing dementia.
 But if you are then it can make a big difference if you find out early on.
-Knowing and understanding what's happening to you can allow you to accept your situation, and to make changes in your life which may mean you will be less dependant on the support of others at a later stage.
+Knowing and understanding what's happening to you can allow you to accept your situation, and to make changes in your life which will enable you to live as independently as possible for as long as possible.

 Your GP will examine you and ask a series of questions to test your memory.
 They will also ask about your general health, diet and mood to see if there might be another issue causing your memory problems.

 Your GP may also refer you to your local Memory Service who will provide an assessment of your situation, diagnose your condition, and can link you into a wide range of support services.